 It was playing with Cradle in a Detroit club in 1971 that the then twenty-year-old Suzi was seen by the top British record producer Mickie Most whose many production successes included The Animals, Herman’s Hermits, Lulu, Jeff Beck, and Nancy Sinatra.

-Most signed Suzi to his fledgling RAK label, and her first professional appearances in the UK came in 1972 when she formed a band comprising guitarist Len Tuckey (subsequently Suzi's husband), Alastair McKenzie (keyboards) and Keith Hodge on drums, and set off on a UK tour supporting Slade.
+Most signed Suzi to his fledgeling RAK label, and her first professional appearances in the UK came in 1972 when she formed a band comprising guitarist Richard “Len” Tuckey (subsequently Suzi’s husband), Alistair McKenzie on keyboards (soon to be replaced by Mike Deacon) and Keith Hodge on drums, and set off on a UK tour supporting Slade.

 After her debut single, Rolling Stone, flopped (except in Portugal, where it reached #1), Mickie Most put Suzi in the hands of Mike Chapman and Nicky Chinn – who also wrote many hits for Mud, Smokie, and The Sweet.